Trendletter by Fashionoffice September 2017

 Last 30 days: 'Running Wild' ft Mina Rose by Tricky; 'Wasted Acres' by Grizzly Bear; 'Bad Ones' ft Tegan and Sara by Matthew Dear;...

-Last 7 days: 'Los Ageless' by St. Vincent; 'Where Are We' ft Marie Davidson by Not Waving; 'Get Better' by Nothing But Thieves; 'Disco Tits' by Tove Lo;...
+Last 7 days: 'Get Better' by Nothing But Thieves; 'Disco Tits' by Tove Lo; 'Where Are We' ft Marie Davidson by Not Waving; 'Los Ageless' by St. Vincent;...

 Selected Fashionoffice's SHORT MESSAGES from the temporarily published FashionFeeds (items can be found at the magazine's permanent, chronological archive on fashion.at/mobile).